Did you know that the average completion rate of an online course is 15% or less?

-You might be tempted to just start recording your course, publish it in a marketplace and wait to see what happens.
+You might be tempted just to start recording your course, publish it in a marketplace, and wait to see what happens.

-I can't recommend you that approach, because there is a high risk that you will come up with a course that people don't want to buy.
+I can't recommend you that approach because there is a high risk that you will come up with a course that people don't want to buy.

-This research is an ever-going process, that is better done on a daily basis at least in the beginning.
+This research is an ever-going process that is better done on a daily basis at least in the beginning.

-Passive research is great too, but you should engage engage actively with your future students on a one-by-one level and ask them what they need in a course.
+Passive research is great too, but you should engage actively with your future students on a one-by-one level and ask them what they need in a course.